-- 1. Place 2 empty chairs in the front of the group, or in the circle (if that is the seating arrangement). - 3.
-Ensure each participant has a turn to introduce him/ herself via the 'proxy' friend/ relative.
+- 1. Place 2 empty chairs in the front of the group, or in the circle (if that is the seating arrangement). - 2.
+One by one, each participant will take a seat to introduce an imaginary person sitting in the other seat.